-- RPLs or NPLs in securitized form that we purchase from an affiliate (or affiliates) of the Manager that we hold alongside other private funds under the management of Angelo Gordon.
-The securitizations typically take the form of various classes of notes and a trust certificate.
+- RPLs or NPLs in securitized form that are issued by an entity in which we own an equity interest and that we hold alongside other private funds under the management of Angelo Gordon.
+The securitizations typically take the form of equity and various classes of notes.
 These investments are included in the "RMBS" and "Investments in debt and equity of affiliates" line items on our consolidated balance sheets. - RPLs or NPLs that we hold through interests in certain consolidated trusts.
 These investments are secured by residential real property including prime, Alt-A, and subprime mortgage loans, and are included in the "Residential mortgage loans, at fair value" line item on our consolidated balance sheets.